Analysts Offer Insights on Financial Companies: Network International Holdings (OtherNWKLF) and American Tower (AMT)

 American Tower (AMT)

-In a report released today, Timothy Horan from Oppenheimer assigned a Buy rating to American Tower, with a price target of $290.00.
-The company’s shares closed last Wednesday at $215.95.
+In a report released today, Ric Prentiss from Raymond James maintained a Buy rating on American Tower.
+The company’s shares closed last Wednesday at $216.46.

-According to TipRanks.com, Horan is a 5-star analyst with an average return of 19.9% and a 70.0% success rate.
-Horan covers the Technology sector, focusing on stocks such as Limelight Networks, Lumen Technologies, and Boingo Wireless.
+According to TipRanks.com, Prentiss is a 3-star analyst with an average return of 1.0% and a 64.5% success rate.
+Prentiss covers the Technology sector, focusing on stocks such as Shenandoah Telecommunications Co, Telephone & Data Systems, and Iridium Communications.

-Currently, the analyst consensus on American Tower is a Strong Buy with an average price target of $273.75, representing a 27.7% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for American Tower with a $273.75 average price target, which is a 27.7% upside from current levels.
 In a report issued on January 4, LightShed Partners also initiated coverage with a Buy rating on the stock with a $257.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.